Phaen/Polynar/README.md

 * **integer** <br/> The unsigned integer to encode.
 * **radix** <br/> The radix to encode the integer under.

-No sanitizing or any processing is utilized and using this method can improve efficiency, but is discouraged when lacking expertise.
+No sanitizing is utilized and using this method can improve efficiency, but is discouraged when lacking expertise.
 When used improperly, the encoding process may raise exceptions or produce corrupt data.

 ###.encoder.toString
 > ```Javascript